December 8, 2021

 Plant Innovation Research Center, 5PM:

-- “I can see all the materials of my germplasm in 3 dimensions, floating in front of me… let’s grab this one… Wow all historical performances are displayed in graphs all around me… I can see its combining abilities with other cultivars so clearly… Hey what is that valve underneath?
+- “I can see all the materials of my germplasm in 3 dimensions, floating in front of me… let’s grab this one… Wow all historical performance are displayed in graphs all around me… I can see its combining abilities with other cultivars so clearly… Hey what is that valve underneath?
 May I open… Oh no!
 All the raw data is flowing out, spreading in the air in dense clouds of trait and ontology figures, I can’t stop it… HELP !!!”

 - “Mike, did you just fall asleep?”